avhoag/avhoag.xyz/content/contact.md

-Here are some of my skills, what can I help you with?
+Here are some of my skills.
+What can I help you with?
 {{< columns >}}
 ## IT Infrastructure
 - Networking